rvpanoz/luna/README.md

-# Luna - NPM management application.
+# Luna - NPM management developer tool.

 Luna is a tool for developers to manage npm packages.
 You can **install**, **view**, **update**, **uninstall** your npm global packages or manage your packages from a local directory.
 Hence the application has a notification system to inform you about missing dependencies and outdated packages.